Sparktan24/vet-app-react/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math Magicians <a name="about-project"></a>
+# 📖 Vet REACT APP <a name="about-project"></a>

-**Math magicians**
+**Vet REACT APP**
-"Vet REACT App" is a website whew you can save your appointments with information about the patient (pet) and its owner to have then in order.
+"Vet REACT App" is a website where you can save your appointments in your browser with information about the patient (pet) and its owner to have then in order.

 ## 🛠 Built With <a name="built-with"></a>